 - Wave-Motion Gun: Both Cy and the Brood Warrior are equipped with such weapons.

 - What Is This Feeling?: Cy experiences humor, as he faked a malfunction which could cause him to explode while Spencer is wearing him.

 - What Would X Do?: Discussed, which leads Spenser to decide to save the day like his favorite comic book character, MidKnight Warrior.Stacey: [Mom] said, "Think of someone you really admire, and ask yourself what they would do in that situation."

 Stacey: Well, when I told her that person was the lead singer of Switchblade Nuns, she figured maybe that wasn't the right approach for me.
 But hey, I mean, it might work for you.

-- With Catlike Tread: At one point Spenser/Cy are moving noisily through the house and Spenser asks if Cy has a stealth mode.
+- With Catlike Tread: At one point Spencer/Cy are moving noisily through the house and Spencer asks if Cy has a stealth mode.
 Cy replies that he is in stealth mode.

 - You Have to Believe Me!: Spencer's teacher told Roland about his son and Cy, but he doesn't believe her and argues with her.
 Spencer returned home and confirmed everything (including the coming of the Brood Warriors), but he just tells him to go to his room.
 He then shouted when Spencer starts to argue.
-He did manage to see the spaceship of Cy's creators as it took off, but was more concern about his son.
+He did manage to see the spaceship of Cy's creators as it took off, but was more concern about his son at the moment.